Myrkridia/Myrkridia/README.md

 🐛 ALWAYS learning on Tryhackme, HTB academy, courses from udemy, and all other amazing resources. ![ms-Baboon](https://user-images.githubusercontent.com/88998826/136474582-e4807ef5-f377-4e79-b724-a88d5791bb2d.gif)

  Familiar with multiple debian-based distros.
 Was running Parrot Sec through VMware and I think virtual machines are the way to go; but went back to KALI.
-Anyway creative way to use your tools the correct way, for the right purpose, is always the right way.

 🔧Looking to collaborate on anything related to the field above to make earth a better place. ![ms-camping](https://user-images.githubusercontent.com/88998826/135746214-23309b2a-f18d-4a08-b881-73125f2d3e0a.gif)
 I am always willing to learn with an open mind about useful code and helpful tools to improve the world and the lives of others.